Franck1333/GPS-Display/README.md

   >> bash /home/pi/GPS_Display/Mon_Travail/Start_GPS.sh &
   ```
   ## Running the tests
-  To test if I received a GPS signals , i used the python files called :
+  To test if you received a GPS signals , you have to use the python files called :
   ```
   Recuperation_GPS.py (English Ver)
   Recuperation_FR_GPS.py (French Ver)